M

 Five steps from Amazon settlement activity to cleaner accounting outputs and less month-end cleanup

-Bring in Amazon settlement and product data
+Bring in settlement data and optional product metadata

 Separate the payout into accounting categories